 Don McLean is an American singer-songwriter most famous for his 1971 songs American Pie and Vincent.

-With the album Tapestry, Don McLean entered the folk scene where he made friends with Pete Seeger and joined the circuit.
+McLean’s career as a recording artist started only two years prior to American Pie.
+With the album, Tapestry, Don McLean entered the folk scene where he made friends with Pete Seeger and joined the circuit.

-When McLean’s indie label Media Arts got sold to United Artists he got an unexpected chance to make his second album for a major label.
+When McLean’s indie label Media Arts got sold to United Artists, he got an unexpected chance to make his second album for a major label.

-McLean delivered American Pie and became world famous almost over night.
+McLean delivered American Pie and became world-famous almost overnight.

 American Pie tells the story of the day the music died!

 American Pie is a single by Don McLean from the album with the same name about “the day the music died”, a reference to Buddy Holly’s death.

 A lyrical masterpiece, American Pie tells the story of how Don McLean, as a paperboy, finds out that three of his musical heroes have died.